Silica in Drinking Water

 Reactive vs. Colloidal Silica

 There are two different forms of silica that end up in water: reactive silica and colloidal silica.
 Reactive silica is a very weak acid that dissolves in water, while colloidal silica has a glass-like structure that can damage surfaces, glassware and fixtures.
-While both forms of silica are harmless when ingested, they can also leave behind cloudy or milky spots on surfaces and fixtures, as well as white, chalky build-ups of minerals called scale.

 Reactive SilicaColloidal Silica